EiffelWebFramework/EWF/workbook/generating_response/generating_response.md

 			res.put_string (l_msg)
 		end
 ```
-Both features takes an INTEGER (the status code) as an formal argument, you can use 200, 300, 500 etc directly, but instead of using explicit numbers, it's recommended to use the constants defined in the class [HTTP_STATUS_CODE]().
+Both features takes an INTEGER (the status code) as an formal argument, you can use 200, 300, 500 etc directly, but instead of using explicit numbers, it's recommended to use the constants defined in the class `HTTP_STATUS_CODE`.
 The name of each constant is based from the standard [HTTP 1.1](https://httpwg.github.io/).

 <a name="redirect"></a>